Ransomware attack may have exposed personal data in thousands of workers’ comp claims

 In a notice posted Thursday morning, L&I said it was “recently notified” of the attack on Pacific Market Research, which the agency had contracted to conduct a customer service survey.

 According to the statement, “data on some of PMR’s servers was encrypted by an unauthorized party.”
 A document on the vendor’s system “listed contact information, claim numbers and dates of birth for 16,466 workers who had workers’ compensation claims in 2019,” L&I said.
+An agency spokesperson said Pacific Market Research notified the agency about the attack on June 4.

 No medical information, Social Security numbers, bank or credit card information or other personal information was included on the document, L&I said, and none of the agency’s own systems were affected in the attack.